 Ventilator Management Essential Skills for Non-ICU Nurses

-- How to assess a patient on a ventilator: Important differences compared to routine patient assessments
+This 11-minute video examines how to assess a patient on a ventilator and important differences compared to routine patient assessments.

-- Ventilator alarms: The how to of ventilator alarm assessment and troubleshooting measures and interventions for apnea, high pressure (including how to suction a patient with an ETT), high minute ventilation, and low pressure/low minute ventilation
+This 14-minute quick video examines ventilator alarms: Types of alarms, the how to’s of ventilator alarm assessment and troubleshooting measures and interventions for apnea, high pressure (including how to suction a patient with an ETT), high minute ventilation, and low pressure/low minute ventilation.

 Made possible by the generosity of the American Nurses Foundation.